The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: Motivation and Literature Review

 Although a strict mathematical singularity, according to which output reaches infinity in finite time, is not possible physically, a strong acceleration of economic growth could occur with TAI \citep[][]{TrammellKorinek2020,Davidson2021}.
 There are both downside and upside risks to this prediction.
-On the downside, physical constraints could potentially drag down growth in AI capabilities, such as energy availability, quality of the electric grid, cooling requirements, limits to chip miniaturization, etc. However, some of these constraints can be resolved or circumvented with sufficient investment---therefore, in our analysis, we assume that like in the Solow or AK models, energy and other hardware complementary to compute is sufficiently available so that it will not bottleneck economic growth.
+On the downside, growth in AI capabilities could be slowed down by physical constraints, such as energy availability, quality of the electric grid, cooling requirements, limits to chip miniaturization, etc. Yet, some of these constraints can be resolved or circumvented with sufficient investment---therefore, in our analysis, we assume that like in the Solow or AK models, energy and other hardware complementary to compute is sufficiently available so that it will not bottleneck economic growth.
 On the upside, accelerated scientific progress thanks to TAI could also possibly lead to new breakthroughs in energy production or computing efficiency, for example, through fusion power or quantum computing, thereby potentially accelerating Moore's Law beyond historical rates.
-However, we consider all these possibilities highly speculative, and so we rule them out in our analysis, sticking to the baseline expectation that even after the arrival of TAI, Moore's Law will advance at rates similar to historical ones.\footnote{Note that we are expecting economic growth to catch up with the growth of general purpose compute and robots rather than specifically training compute and algorithmic efficiency of frontier AI models, which has been recently growing much faster than Moore's Law \citep{epoch2023aitrends}.}
+Because all these possibilities are highly speculative, we stick to our baseline expectation that even after the arrival of TAI, Moore's Law will advance at rates similar to historical ones.\footnote{Note that we are expecting economic growth to catch up with the growth of general purpose compute and robots rather than specifically training compute and algorithmic efficiency of frontier AI models, which has been recently growing much faster than Moore's Law \citep{epoch2023aitrends}.}